DORISSLEE/essays/2023-ALA-Poster/README.md

 .ve-media gh:DORISSLEE/media/blessingGIF-Greeting-1/blessingGIF-Chart_2.png  width=75% right
 -  Most aged 18-45 `disagree` blessing images could be seen as a channel of social interaction, information sharing, and relaxation and entertainment channels.
 -  Most aged 18-45 `agreed` that blessing images could be seen as a channel of companionship and emotional expression.
--  It can be inferred that young adults consider blessing images could be a channel that can make elderly to avoid feeling lonely and to show care about the younger people.
+-  It can be inferred that aged 18-45 consider blessing images could be a channel that can make elderly to avoid feeling lonely and to show care about the younger people.

 ##Conclusion
 - Communication channel between the elderly and younger generations relies on the exchange of blessing images.
 This research explores the recipient's responses based on four types of blessing images as reference options.